-Alongside O2, Sainsbury’s, Tesco and EY among many others, Alfa has joined the Black British Network, founded by Cephas Williams.
+Alongside O2, Sainsbury’s, Tesco, and EY among many others, Alfa has joined the Black British Network, founded by Cephas Williams.

 Alfa, provider of systems and consultancy services to the global asset finance industry since 1990, has joined the Black British Network, founded by Cephas Williams.

-Alfa joins alongside O2, Sainsbury’s, Tesco and EY among many others.
+Alfa joins alongside O2, Sainsbury’s, Tesco, and EY among many others.
 By joining, Alfa will be a part of a vocal collective of changemakers, aiming to make racial equity a reality.

-The Black British Network aims to enable roundtable conversations with members of the Black community and industry leaders to build better frameworks within organisations and society.
-Following these discussions, the Black British Network will compose The Black Paper, a manifesto for improving organisations’ approach to inclusion and diversity.
+The Black British Network aims to enable roundtable conversations with members of the Black community and industry leaders to build better frameworks within organizations and society.
+Following these discussions, the Black British Network will compose The Black Paper, a manifesto for improving organizations’ approach to inclusion and diversity.
 Next, the video series Black British Stories will highlight Black people’s experiences in order to educate viewers and support change, and a portrait series titled Portrait of Black Britain - photographed by Cephas Williams - will make visible and amplify the contributions and identity of Black people in British society.